Bar chart

 Single measureTwo or more measuresCopy the measure from the X section to the Colors section.

-Columns in the chart will take on colors as a function of the measure values.
+The colors of the columns in the chart will apply based on the measure values.

 Drag the Measure Values measure to the Colors section.